Burning your Aladdin lamp

 You should only burn high quality clear K-1 kerosene.
 The

-less expensive K-2 kerosene has a higher sulphur content that
+less expensive K-2 kerosene has a higher sulfur content that

 creates a hard deposit on the burning surface of the wick and

-and coloured kerosene clogs a wick so that it no longer flows evenly.
+and colored kerosene clogs a wick so that it no longer flows evenly.
 A

 partially clogged wick creates an uneven flame that prevents the